 Internet users spend more time (3x) consuming live video than any other form of content.
 One reason is that, regardless of the number of viewers, creating a sentiment of intimacy around the experience.
 To put it otherwise: if you go live in front of 100 viewers, you will create 100 unique experiences for 100 different people.

-Deciding to use real-time commerce in your sales process is just Step no. 1 in the process.
+Deciding to use live shopping in your sales process is just Step no. 1 in the process.
 But fear not; with the right guidance, the process itself becomes uncomplicated.
-There are several things you need to take into consideration, and luckily for you, we have already gone down this path.
-Here is what you need to know:
+There are several things you need to take into consideration, and luckily for you, we are here to guide you through.

 Choosing the right livestream shopping software